The Cheeger problem in abstract measure spaces: Applications

 All the results contained in our paper then apply to this setting, establishing existence of Cheeger sets (\cref{res:existence_N-Cheeger}), relations with the the prescribed curvature functional (\cref{prop:min_PMC}), and Cheeger inequalities following the strategy presented in~\cref{subsec:mms}.
-We observe that, following \cite{FHK99}*{Cor.~11}, and recalling that the topology induced by $d_{cc}$ is equivalent to the Euclidean one~\cite{ABB}*{Thm.~3.31}, the Sobolev space $\RW^{1,p}(\omega,\mathscr L^n(\,\cdot\,))$ introduced in \cref{def:weak_p_slope} satisfies the following:
+We observe that, following \cite{FHK99}*{Cor.~11}, and recalling that the topology induced by $d_{cc}$ is equivalent to the Euclidean one~\cite{ABB}*{Thm.~3.31}, the Sobolev space $\RW^{1,p}(\omega,\mathscr L^n)$ introduced in \cref{def:weak_p_slope} is given by